 Omit the salt for lower sodium content

 If you are trying to reduce your sodium intake, omit the sea salt topping and use unsalted peanut butter.
-The reason sea salt is included is because it contains trace minerals and it provides a nice balance of flavors.
+The reason sea salt is included is that it contains trace minerals and it provides a nice balance of flavors.

-If you would rather avoid artificial sweeteners, you can substitute it for raw honey.
+If you would rather avoid artificial sweeteners, you can substitute them for raw honey.
 I recommend 2 teaspoons but you can adjust it according to your taste.
 Raw honey has a thicker texture compared to pasteurized honey.
 It will spike your blood sugar but there are a host of other health benefits to offset this.
-It contains antioxidants and it has anti-inflammatory properties.
+It contains antioxidants and has anti-inflammatory properties.